What is Proxy access?

 How do I change my proxy email address?

-On the Proxy Access profile page, update the email address and click save.
+On the Proxy Personal Information page, update the email address then scroll down and select "submit."
 The system will then send two email messages.
 The first email is sent to the old email address to indicating that a request for a change from this address has occurred.
 The second email is sent to the new email address indicating that a change to this address was initiated.
 The second email contains a unique link which the proxy should click to confirm the change is correct.

 What if I have another question about parent proxy?